 Being human all the time?

-This autumn, school minister DfE Nic of state at the Department or ducation,b,bs has a lot on his plate.
+This autumn, minister of state at the Department for Education, Nick Gibb, has a lot on his plate.
 Unlike the four million children living in poverty in the UK.
 With weasel words and obfuscations, and despite an open letter from 240+ civil society groups, councillors, MPs, faith leaders and 90,000 teachers, the minister has declined to offer free school meals to all those who need them.

 At the same time, anyone familiar with the time-line of the Grenfell disaster will be finding eerie echoes in the recent RAAC debacle: